trixi-framework/TrixiParticles.jl/docs/src/systems/rigid_body.md

 boundary model used for fluid-structure interaction; see [Boundary Models](@ref boundary_models) for that part of the rigid-body setup.

+`RigidContactModel` is the shared runtime model for both rigid-wall and rigid-rigid contact.
+In this first porting step, the shared normal spring-dashpot force and the contact diagnostics are active for both paths.
+The richer tangential/friction fields and the wall-specific controls are already part of the runtime model and documented on the type, but their stateful and wall-specific behavior is added in later steps of the port.

 ```@autodocs
 Modules = [TrixiParticles]
 Pages = [joinpath("schemes", "structure", "rigid_body", "contact_models.jl")]